ColOfAbRiX/figlet4s/README.md

 object ShowcaseOptionsMain extends App {

   Figlet4s
-    .builder("Hello, World!")      // Create the options builder with a text to render .withMaxWidth(80)              // Max width of the text .withInternalFont("calgphy2")  // Set the font
+    .builder("Hello, World!")      // 1.
+Create the options builder with a text to render .withMaxWidth(80)              // 2.
+Max width of the text .withInternalFont("calgphy2")  // 2.
+Set the font
-    .defaultMaxWidth()             // Go back to the default max  width .withHorizontalLayout(
+    .defaultMaxWidth()             // 2.
+Go back to the default max  width .withHorizontalLayout(
-      HorizontalLayout.FullWidth   // Choose a layout
+      HorizontalLayout.FullWidth   // 2.
+Choose a layout
     )
-    .text("Hello, Scala!")         // Change the text to render .render()                      // Render the text to a FIGure .print()                       // Print the FIGure
+    .text("Hello, Scala!")         // 2.
+Change the text to render
+    .render()                      // 3.
+Render the text to a FIGure .print()                       // Do something with the FIGure

 }
 ```